kosukemtr/the-qubit-factory-jp/README.md

 _The Qubit Factory_ is licensed under Apache 2.0.

 ## TODO:
+scripts.min.js is the original file, which we de-minified to scripts.js, which is then separated into individual files in the scripts/ directory.

 Translation work is needed in the following scripts/ files:

 - Achievements.js